sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

 - Model name
 - Sequence length
 - Batch size
-- Multimodal configuration

 ##### How switching time is estimated:

 For each benchmark run (identified by a UUID):

-1. Identify the largest observed batch size
+1. Identify the largest estimated batch size
 2. Compute the maximum and minimum server-side TTFT within that batch
 3. Switching time is calculated as: